Carl Wilhelm von Sydow

-Carl Wilhelm von Sydow (21 December 1878 – 4 March 1952) was a Swedish folklore scholar.
-A professor at Lund University, he was a pioneer of folklore studies in Sweden and contributed to establishing systematic methods in the field.
+Carl Wilhelm von Sydow (21 December 1878 – 4 March 1952) was a Swedish folklorist and professor at Lund University.
+Von Sydow was a pioneer of folklore studies in Sweden and contributed to establishing systematic methods in the field.

 Early life and education

+Von Sydow was born on 21 December 1878 in Ryssby to Otto Ludvig von Sydow, a member of the Von Sydow family, and friherrinnan Göthilda Rappe.

-The son of Ludvig von Sydow, an agricultural school administrator, and Friherrin Göthilda Rappe, von Sydow was born in Ryssby and educated in Växjö; he entered Lund University as a student in 1897 and earned his master's degree in 1908 with a study of the legend of Finn and his wife and his doctorate in 1909 with a thesis titled Två spinnsagor—en studie i jämförande folksagoforskning (Two Spinning Legends—A Study in the Comparative Study of Folk Legends).
+Von Sydow was educated in Växjö.
+In 1897, Von Sydow entered Lund University and earned his master's degree in 1908 with a study of the legend of Finn and his wife and his doctorate in 1909 with a thesis titled Två spinnsagor—en studie i jämförande folksagoforskning (Two Spinning Legends—A Study in the Comparative Study of Folk Legends).
 During his university studies, he taught at folk high schools and met the Danish folklorist Henning Frederik Feilberg, who inspired him to begin collecting folk tales.
 In 1907 he published Våra folkminnen—Folksaga, folksägen, folktro (Our Folklore—Folktale, Legend, and Folk Belief) and participated in the founding of the Federation of Folklore Fellows' Communications in Copenhagen.
 Another folklorist who influenced him was Axel Olrik, who was to have been the disputant for his PhD thesis.